How high is high enough — How well should my teacher have done on the test?

 At the time my company required a 95th percentile score to teach the LSAT.2 95th percentile is right around a score of 167 on the test, so that was supposed to be the cutoff for training.
 However, now and then a local office would get a bit desperate, or they’d have an LSAT prospect in which they had a lot of confidence, and I’d find a prospective teacher in my training whose best score was below the cutoff.
 The theory (on their part, not mine) was that they could attain the required score after my training.

 … in my opinion, a minimum score of 95th percentile (167) was just about right.
-In all my years of training teachers I never encountered one who had scored higher than 167 but still didn’t understand the test well enough to teach it well (which is far different from being a good teacher, as a lot more goes into that than understanding the test), so 167 is enough.
+In all my years of training teachers I never encountered one who had scored higher than 167 but still didn’t understand the test well enough to learn to teach it well (which is far different from being a good teacher, as a lot more goes into that than understanding the test), so 167 is enough.
 On the other hand, not a single one of those trainees who hadn’t managed 95th percentile scores wound up being an effective teacher.
 It certainly seemed to me that scoring in that range was a necessary, though not sufficient, condition for teaching well.

 Why would this be?

 I don’t know for sure but my impression was that while any reasonably smart person could regurgitate the lessons, only those who really understood the test could see beyond the lessons well enough to answer all the questions they’d face in class.
-More specifically, those scoring in the, say, 90th percentile range seemed to understand the right answers and how to find them but often not to understand the wrong answers, by which I mean why someone might choose them and how to explain how to tell that they were wrong.
+More specifically, those scoring in the, say, 90th percentile range seemed to understand the right answers and how to find them but often not to understand the wrong answers, by which I mean why someone might choose them (wrongly) and how to explain how to tell that they were wrong.
 And to be a good teacher, one needs to be able to do all of those things.

 I’m not saying 167 was a magic, absolute cutoff; I’m sure there would be exceptions.
 But I am saying that the phenomenon was real — a high enough score was necessary for a teacher to be truly good at it — and that the “high” score required seemed to be somewhere close to that 95th percentile cutoff.

 Before I move on: You might expect that this 95th percentile thing wouldn’t apply as strongly when the student to be taught is in a much lower scoring range.
 Suppose someone is trying to move from, for example, 140 to 150 (that’s about 13th percentile to 44th); wouldn’t it be OK for that person’s teacher to be a lower scorer?
-That might sound like it makes sense by my answer is still a clear no. Remember, I’ve found that only the high scoring teachers understand the test well enough to understand and explain why someone might choose certain wrong answers; to help a student who’s not yet scoring well, that is exactly the skill that’s needed.
+This might sound like it makes sense but my answer is still a clear no. Remember, I’ve found that only the high scoring teachers understand the test well enough to understand and explain why someone might choose certain wrong answers; to help a student who’s not yet scoring well, that is exactly the skill that’s needed.
 Frankly, teaching people in the middle-to-highish range is easiest; teaching someone who has a very long way to go, or alternatively, someone who is scratching for those last few points, is the true challenge.
 That’s why everyone, whether his or her realistic goal is passibility or perfection, should worry about how well his or her teacher has scored.

 Keep in mind that this whole discussion has been particular to the LSAT, and I believe that matters.
 Of all the tests I teach, the LSAT (1) is the only one that has no substantive content (nothing you need to know, like organic chemistry or algebra or whatever) but still manages to be hard; and (2) is by far the most tightly timed — almost everyone is under serious time pressure through the whole thing and it’s possible to get a very good score without doing every question.
 On tests for which those two things aren’t true, I think what it takes to teach well will vary somewhat; I’ll explain that below.
 The LSAT’s particular emphasis on speed also explains why scores above 95th percentile aren’t really any better indicators of teaching ability: at the highest levels it’s really all about speed, and there are plenty of teachers who understand the material plenty well enough to teach it but aren’t quite fast enough to ace the test.
-Meanwhile, the LSAT’s lack of content is why 95th percentile is necessary, while on some other tests 90th is OK; in heavy content-based subjects like, say, organic chemistry, it’s possible for a teacher just to forget something on the actual test, while on the LSAT there’s nothing to forget so an incorrect answer means that the teacher didn’t understand that question.
+Meanwhile, the LSAT’s lack of content is why 95th percentile is necessary, while on some other tests 90th is OK; in heavily content-based subjects like, say, organic chemistry, it’s possible for a teacher just to forget something on the actual test, while on the LSAT there’s nothing to forget so an incorrect answer means that the teacher didn’t understand that question.

 What about the MCAT — is there an MCAT score cutoff below which I think people shouldn’t be teaching?